Canberra Modern 2019 was brought to you as part of the Canberra and Region Festival and with the generous support of an ACT Heritage Grant

 Monday 15 April 2019, 5.30pm - 7.30pm

 Interior design historian and curator Catriona Quinn explores the fascinating history of how Australian’s mid-century passion for Marimekko fabrics made us one of their earliest and most important markets.
-Experience modernist interiors originally designed by architect Bryce Mortlock.
-Ticket price includes drink and light refreshments.
+Experience modernist interiors originally designed by Ancher, Mortlock and Murray.
+Ticket price includes light refreshments.

 Friday 3 May 2019 - 5.30pm- 8.30pm